 Robert Dewar

-Robert Dewar was born in Central Africa in the mid 1950s, and was educated in South Africa.
+Robert Dewar was born in East Africa in 1955, and was educated in South Africa.
 He has a degree in History.
-As a young man he worked as a field guide in Southern Africa, and as a game ranger.
+As a young man he worked as a field guide and ranger in Southern Africa.
 In later years he worked as a business researcher and writer.
 He has lived in East Africa, South Africa, Namibia, the United Kingdom, Malta and the Far East.
 He now lives in the Scottish Highlands.

 Author news